zaka786khan/gegasoft-form-builder-class/README.md

 # gegasoft-form-builder-class
-A Standalone Form Builder Class written in PHP language to generate HTML forms and elements easily.
+A Standalone Form Builder Class written in PHP language to generate HTML forms and to validate input by predefined rules or regex patterns.
 It is designed by Gegasoft.
-This is really very small in size under 10kb and facilitate a lot in creating HTML forms and validating input fields using predefined rules and regex supported.
+This is really very small in size under 10kb and facilitate a lot in creating HTML forms and validating input fields.

 # Usage Examples:
 ## 1. Creating Forms